ani03sha/microgpt-java/docs/CONCEPTS.md

 $$\theta_t \leftarrow \theta_{t-1} - \frac{\eta\, \hat{m}_t}{\sqrt{\hat{v}_t} + \varepsilon}$$

 **First moment** ($m$): exponentially weighted average of gradients.
-Provides momentum — parameters that consistently receive gradients in the same direction update faster.
+Provides momentum: parameters that consistently receive gradients in the same direction update faster.

 **Second moment** ($v$): exponentially weighted average of squared gradients.
-Normalizes the update by the recent gradient magnitude — parameters with large, noisy gradients get smaller updates.
+Normalizes the update by the recent gradient magnitude: parameters with large, noisy gradients get smaller updates.

 **Bias correction**: early in training, $m$ and $v$ are initialized to $0$ and are biased toward zero.
 Dividing by
 $(1 - \beta^t)$ corrects for this.